San Diego Family Law Attorney Answers California Child Custody FAQs

 Obtain a Strong Advocate in San Diego

-When it comes to finding an attorney that will fight on your behalf and help establish a meaningful and mutually beneficial child custody agreement, look no further than The Law Office of Thomas M. Huguenor.
+When it comes to finding an attorney that will fight on your behalf and help establish a meaningful and mutually beneficial child custody agreement, look no further than Huguenor Mattis, A.P.C.
 We have the years of experience necessary to help you build a future that is secure for you and your children.
 Call today at (858) 485-9500.

 - Parental Presumption and Child Custody Laws

 - When to File for an Emergency Child Custody Modification

 - Dealing With A Child Who Refuses to Obey a California Child Visitation Order

 - When a Change in Circumstances Warrants a Change to a Custody Order

 - How a History of Mental Illness Impacts Child Custody Cases

 - How a History of Alcoholism Impacts Child Custody Cases

 - Family Court Services - San Diego Superior Court